redema/silverstripe-handyman/README.md

             );
         }

-In the above example, all Qoutes for a Page will be published and unpublished when the page is.
-Due to limitations in SilverStripes Versioned decorator
+In the above example, all Quotes for a Page will be published and unpublished when the page is.

-$has_one_on_versioning will only work when the relation name references a SiteTree (or one of its subclasses).
-Another limitation is that only stages "Stage" and "Live" are supported.
+`DataObjectOnVersioningDecorator` can only support the stages `Stage` and `Live` due to limitations in SilverStripes `Versioned` decorator.

+If you need to use `DataObjectOnVersioningDecorator` with non-SiteTree DataObjects as the base object you need to add `DataObjectOnVersioningDecorator` and `DataObjectVersionedMethodDecorator` to the DataObject in question and then use the doPublish() and doUnpublish() methods to handle publishing and unpublishing.

+        class Product extends DataObject {
+            public static $has_many = array(
+                'Attributes' => 'ProductAttribute'
+            );
+            public static $extensions = array(
+                'DataObjectOnVersioningDecorator',
+                'DataObjectVersionedMethodDecorator',
+                "Versioned('Stage', 'Live')"
+            );
+        }
+        class ProductAttribute extends DataObject {
+            public static $has_one = array(
+                'Product' => 'Product'
+            );
+            public static $has_one_on_versioning = array(
+                'Product' => true
+            );
+            public static $extensions = array(
+                "Versioned('Stage', 'Live')"
+            );
+        }

+It is also possible to use the above method to cascade versioning through many layers of `has_many` - `has_one` relations, but deep nesting will doubtlessly hurt performance.